 An even better elevated vista of the capital can be found right on the tip of Chhroy Changvar peninsular at Sokha Phnom Penh Hotel.
 On the 20th floor, the Tonle Sap Bar grants unrivalled 360 degree views overlooking the magnificent cityscape.
 Drinks prices match the opulent setting.

 Meanwhile, Est. bar (St. 214) is an enticing option to satisfy your cravings for perfectly concocted signature cocktails.
 It has ba speakeasy atmosphere, two separate, classy lounges, and funky tunes.

 Other prominent places to enjoy a cocktail include Le Moon on the rooftop of the Amanjaya Pancam Hotel (Sisowath Quay at St. 154), which was the first open terrace facing life on Phnom Penh’s Riverside.

+The Riverside is also home to several refined drinking spots, including the stylish Café Metro, famed for its espresso martinis and chic ambience.
 A few blocks north, you’ll find the Riverhouse, a longstanding fixture offering an elegant setting in which to enjoy a cold beer, glass of wine, or a cocktail while watching the world go by.

 Further up the riverside is a majestic colonial building with elements of Chinese architecture.
 The ezquisite and fascinating domicile is the setting for Chinese House, a restaurant that offers ambiance and classy cocktails.
 The sommelier will scout the wine cellar for the best bottle to go with your meal, and Fridays is Mixology Martini Madness ($4 martinis all night).